jfrohlich/angelman-consciousness/README.md

-ana_AS_wSMI_TD.m                   # Same as above, but for healthy controls ana_AS_wSMI_Dup15q.m               # Same as above, but for Dup15q CountPeaksFooof.m                  # Count spectral peaks (channel-averaged) for each participant MSE_simulated_data.m               # Does MSE on toy data--useful for understanding MSE on different data types PermEnDecomposition.m              # Modified code from Pedro, this is what actually run the Permutation Entropy decomposition
+ana_AS_wSMI_TD.m                   # Same as above, but for healthy controls ana_AS_wSMI_Dup15q.m               # Same as above, but for Dup15q CountPeaksFooof.m                  # Count spectral peaks (channel-averaged) for each participant PermEnDecomposition.m              # Modified code from Pedro, this is what actually run the Permutation Entropy decomposition

 ## Stats and plotting

-AS_big_picture_figure.m                # Plots barplots of ROC AUCs for each feature type and group connectivity_distance_plotting.m       # Generates sup. figure 7 for the new figure, showing histogra of channel distances and matrix of channel-pair groupings
-Dup15q_example_EEG_plotting.m          # Plots Dup15q EEG traces for Fig. 1 in the new paper
+AS_big_picture_figure.m                # Plots barplots of ROC AUCs for each feature type and group (note--this figure was later changed to histograms) connectivity_distance_plotting.m       # Generates histogram of channel distances and matrix of channel-pair groupings Dup15q_example_EEG_plotting.m          # Plots Dup15q EEG traces for Fig. 1 in the new paper LZc_illustration.m                     # Generates schematic of LZC for Fig. 1
-Figure_1_New.m                         # Generates subpanels for Fig. 1 in the first paper (Neurosci of Consci) LZc_illustration.m                     # Generates schematic of LZC for Fig. 1 in the new paper (machine learning) SimulatedEEG.m                         # Simulated EEG signals for the conceptual figure in the discussion section of AS paper (Neurosci of Consci 2020)
-Supplemental_EEG_Figure                # Figure requested by reviewer showing longer sections of EEG and power spectra for sleep wake in 27-month-old girl with AS permclustertest.m                      # Does permutation cluster statistics on UNPAIRED data RMpermclusttest.m                      # Does permutation cluster statistics on paired or repeated measures data ana_AS_stats_cluster.m                 # Does stats and figures using permutation cluster statistics ana_AS_stats_cluster_short.m           # Same as ana_AS_stats_cluster.m, but with old/unneeded sections omitted (just the figures that should go into paper)
-LZC_power_intrasubject_correlation.m   # Does the correlations within subject (30 s windows) between LZC and delta power MSE_power_intrasubject_correlation.m   # Does the correlations within subject (30 s windows) between MSE and delta power

 ## Deletion candidates (these are now archived or deleted)

-ana_AS_ANOVA.R              # Unused R script that looks at each EEG measure with ANOVA (IVs: sleep, group, age) ana_AS_CD.m                 # Compute the causal density (Anil Seth) ana_AS_CD_mo.m              # Find the proper model order for causal density
+ana_AS_2021_ML_and_STATS_Jeff.m    # This is a slight modification of the main analysis script that implements a suggestion by Jeff for the stats (currently unused, move to deletion candidates?) ana_AS_ANOVA.R              # Unused R script that looks at each EEG measure with ANOVA (IVs: sleep, group, age) ana_AS_CD.m                 # Compute the causal density (Anil Seth) ana_AS_CD_mo.m              # Find the proper model order for causal density